bibanon/bibanon/Collections/Collections.md

 ## General

 * [[Essays]] - Some important and interesting essays from around the internet.
-* [[LP Archive]] - The Let's Play archive.
-It's a collection of stories about Something Awful users revisiting games from their childhood and posting humorous commentary.
-The state of the website has not always been stable, so we need to save it here just in case.
+* [[Terminology]] - A dictionary and encyclopedia of terms coined on the internet, to be linked to lest we forget.

 ## Media